pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ### 3.4 Prepare the RelayMiner configuration

+Next, we need to prepare a RelayMiner to operate on behalf of the Supplier.

-You can learn more about our [relay miner configs here](../../operate/configs/relayminer_config.md) but the following will help you get started.
+You can learn more about our [relay miner configs here](../../operate/configs/relayminer_config.md).

+The following is an example config to get you started:

 ```bash
 cat <<EOF >> shannon_relayminer_config.yaml